 - Curl your toes under and on an inhale, lift your knees from the mat.
 Ensure that your toes are facing directly forward.

 - Press your heels downward and back as your tailbone reaches toward the sky.
-Your knees don’t have to fully straighten out.
-Your body should be in the shape of an upside down “V”.
+Your knees don’t have to straighten out fully.
+Your body should be in the shape of an upside-down “V”.

-- On an exhalation, begin to push your chest and thighs backwards, allowing your heels to sink down.
+- On an exhalation, begin to push your chest and thighs backward, allowing your heels to sink.
 Reach your hips toward the sky.